 The Practice Support Program (PSP) provides family physicians the opportunity to "practice more efficiently, focus on providing proactive care, and work towards adopting attributes of the Patient Medical Home."
+PSP and the FNW Division completed the two cohorts of the Quality Improvement Small Group Learning Session (SGLS) that were delivered virtually to FNW physician members and was co-facilitated by a PSP representative and a community Physician.
+As well, multiple EMR SGLS took place and an additional one was planned for the next reporting period.
 As reported by PSP, most of the PMH/PCN work that is taking place relates to: